sympy/sympy/doc/src/guides/contributing/deprecations.md

   information in the message that is already part of the metadata provided to the keyword arguments to `SymPyDeprecationWarning`, like the version number.
   Remember that the warning text will be shown in plain-text, so do not use RST or Markdown markup in the text.
 Code blocks should be clearly delineated with newlines so that they are easy to read.
-All text should be wrapped to 80 characters.
+All text in the warning message should be wrapped to 80 characters, except for code examples that cannot be wrapped.

+  Always include full context of what is deprecated in the message.
+For example, write "the abc keyword to func() is deprecated" instead of just "the abc keyword is deprecated".
+That way if a user has a larger line of code that is using the deprecated functionality, it will be easier for them to see exactly which part is causing it.

 - A deprecation note in the relevant docstring(s).
 This should use the [`deprecated`](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-deprecated)